legeek11202/StarNub/README.md

 Milestone:
 - Localization Flexibility (For plug-ins and ability to load from StarNub directory and merge of language files in case a language file is not updated, program will default to english for that string)

-Starbound
-	- No need to change your configuration port number (We will do that for you)

 Milestone:
 - Remote & Local Console Administration Client (To be determined)